top of page

 6 min read

-AROPL’s First Global Conference Attracts Academics, Media, and Cheshire East’s Mayor
+AROPL’s First Global Conference Attracts Academics, Media, and the Mayor of Crewe

 On August 21–22, the University of Buckingham in Crewe hosted the Supremacy of God conference, uniting scholars, the BBC, and local leaders to explore the Ahmadi Religion of Peace and Light.